Holiday rentals in Melrose

 Priorwood Garden, which is home to heritage apples and plums and fragrant flowers grown for potpourri, is one of two National Trust for Scotland gardens in Melrose.
 After exploring the magnificent medieval ruins of Melrose Abbey, there are plenty of traditional pubs where you can relax and sample ales from local breweries; you can even pop in for a tour to learn how your favourite pint is made.

-Top things to do in Melrose
+What are the top things to do in Melrose?

 Melrose Abbey